zcash/zips/draft-zip.md

 Implementing this change allows the ZSF to accrue value earlier.
 By ensuring a consistent source of funding, the ZSF contributes to bolstering the Zcash network’s long-term security and sustainability.

 This ZIP depends on the ZIP introducing the Zcash Sustainability Fund (ZIP-XXX).
+This ZIP does not by itself introduce any use for the fees added to the ZSF.
+This could be introduced via subsidy smoothing (ZIP-YYY), or some other mechanism.

 # Motivation